-From extensive customer research, new customer propositions were developed and tested with business and residential customers across different solution areas to gauge customer appetite.
-As a result, solar, EV and energy efficiency, and energy advisory solutions were developed, piloted and launched successfully, with battery storage another potential offering in the near future.
+From extensive customer research, new customer propositions were developed and tested with business and residential customers across solution areas including solar, battery storage and EV, energy efficiency and energy advice, helping to gauge customer appetite.

 “Throughout the transformation journey, we’ve collaborated with TNB Retail and their customers to co-create innovative solutions,” says Sungkyu Chang, EY ASEAN Customer & Growth Leader.

-As these new energy solutions continue to be piloted and launched, there is a growing demand for renewables and energy efficient solutions from both residential and businesses.
-For example, at the end of 2019, customers across residential, commercial and industrial sectors generated 25MW of renewable electricity, rising to 80MW in 2020.
-By the end of 2021 this figure had risen to 116MW.
+A number of these energy solutions have been piloted and launched, and there is a growing demand for renewables and energy-efficient solutions from both residential and businesses.
+For example, at the end of 2019, customers across residential, commercial and industrial sectors generated 25MW of renewable electricity compared to over 80MW generated at the end of 2020.

 This means that TNB Retail is well-positioned to work with its larger customers in co-creating bespoke solutions for their energy needs.
 In fact, the next step in TNB Retail’s ongoing transformation is a collaboration with the Malaysian government to explore the potential for solar power at all government offices and facilities – another step closer to a greener, more sustainable future.